-Masooda Parveen of Pampora area in Kashmir has been fighting for justice in Supreme Court of India for last 20 years after her husband Adv Ghulam Mohiudin Rigoo a member of High Court Bar Association, was taken away from his house by an Army Major accompanied by two government gunmen on February 1, 1998.
-On Feb 3 his mutilated body was handed over to the family by local Police.
+Masooda Parveen, a resident of Pampora area in Kashmir, has been waging a legal battle for the past two decades in the Supreme Court of India.
+Her husband, Adv Ghulam Mohiudin Rigoo, a member of the High Court Bar Association, was allegedly taken from his home by an Army Major accompanied by two government gunmen on February 1, 1998.
+His mutilated body was later handed over to the family by local police on February 3, 1998.

 In response to the case, the Army filed a reply to the Supreme Court of India, alleging that Rigoo was a “Pakistani militant” and had attacked the army.
 The Army further claimed that Rigoo had agreed to help them locate various militant hideouts, but had then opened fire on a party, resulting in his subsequent killing.

 Despite the Army’s reply, Masooda has continued to seek justice for her husband’s death, speaking about her case at international platforms and institutions.
 However, her case was ultimately dismissed by the Supreme Court, leading her to question whether her Muslim and Kashmiri identity played a role in the decision.